 There is also little to no noise while wearing them and moving around.
 Sometimes you can get sound traveling physically through the headphones as they move/rub across clothing or skin, which can be quite distracting.
 With these headphones, we experienced very little of this.

-Discount: For a limited time (expires 01/31/2018), you can receive an additional Holiday discount of %15 with promo code “ASC3WEVC” when checking out via Amazon thanks to Linner.
-It will work for both the Black and the Blue model (most links on this page will send you to the black model, for the blue model click here).
-Happy Holidays!
+Discount: For a limited time (before it expires), you can receive a discount of 50% with promo code “4NZABKXI” when checking out via Amazon thanks to Linner.
+It will work for both the Black and the Blue model.

 *Average price is based on the time this article was published